Position your company to survive and thrive, no matter what comes your way, with the five-step risk management lifecycle.

 Some of the most common types of risk include:

 Getting a handle on everything can seem daunting.
 But ignoring it can have painful—and expensive—consequences in a crisis.
-For example, research from IBM found that companies with regularly-tested incident response plans spent an average of $2.66 million less dealing with data breaches.
+For example, research from IBM found that companies with regularly tested incident response plans spent an average of $2.66 million less on data breaches.

 The Five-Step Risk Management Lifecycle